vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Monday 2026-08-10, I skipped all exercises to make time for potatoes prep and heavy laundry, both of which were due.

+## 2026-08-13: skipped strength exercises

+On Thursday 2026-08-13, due to constraints related to getting in the flow of work, I skipped dead hang and pull-ups after finishing indoor jogging.